ezrabartlett/Evolution-Simulator/README.md

 	Each "Creature" currently has a brain, consisting of a simple neural network, whose weights can mutate the same way the shape does.
 I'd like to add movement functionality to the shape, and reward it for finding food.
 Eventually, the shapes should perform complicated actions and movements, if Darwin is to be believed.

-If you want to run this project, you need to have pip and python 3.
+If you want to run this project, you need to have pip and python 3.7.0

 	Clone the repository, then run "pip install -r requirements.txt"

 	In the root directory, run "python EvolutionSimMain.py"

+Make sure you're using python 3.7.0!
+This project depends on the Pygame library, which is broken after 3.7.0 for some reason.